 - The pilots ratified Contract 2018 in the allotted timeline in order to place the company in a position to succeed.
 Contract 2018 contained meager pay raises (the pilot’s compensation package had been concessionary for 10 years), minor work rule changes, and a promise from management—contained within Letter 2 of the contract—to return to negotiations “shortly after” the contract was ratified in order to complete negotiations for the remainder of the rushed contract.

-So, what is the current status of Letter 2 negotiations?
+Now, more than one year after the ratification of Contract 2018 and Letter 2, what is the current status of Letter 2 negotiations?

 - Management has, up to now, not shown that they value the pilot group’s financial worth, quality of life or the contract they work under